sveltejs/learn.svelte.dev/content/tutorial/02-advanced-svelte/06-classes-and-styles/01-classes/README.md

 >
 ```

-This directive means 'add the `flipped` class whenever `flipped` is truthy'.
+This directive means 'add the `flipped` class whenever `flipped` is true'.